telent/liminix/doc/configuration.rst

 Services
 ********

-We use the s6/s6-rc system to start/stop/restart services and handle service dependencies.
-Any attribute in `config.services` will become part of the default set of services that s6 will try to bring up on boot.
+We use the `s6-rc service manager <https://www.skarnet.org/software/s6-rc/overview.html>`_  to start/stop/restart services and handle service dependencies.
+Any attribute in `config.services` will become part of the default set of services that s6-rc will try to bring up on boot.

 For the most part, for common use cases, hopefully the services you